alexeyinkin/eb-1a/2-petition/README.md

 a single project in the Apache Software Foundation,
 I had to prove the project's distinction within the foundation.

-For that, I showed that it was one of the top-starred ones, and one with the highest commit frequency.
+For that, I showed that it was one of the top-starred ones and one with the highest commit frequency.
 According to [their annual report](https://apache.org/foundation/docs/FY2023AnnualReport.pdf#page=22), Apache Beam was *the most* committed-to repository,